Portrayal of Arabs in film: Mainstream Hollywood films

 Arab actors who have become stars in Hollywood include Omar Sharif, who has been described as "the first Egyptian and Arab to conquer Hollywood".

 The 1999 film The 13th Warrior, starring Antonio Banderas as the Arab diplomat Ahmad ibn Fadlan, is credited with pioneering a Muslim hero in Hollywood blockbusters.
 The film has since cultivated a devoted cult following, particularly among Muslims.
-Also, Aladdin (2019) starring Mena Massoud has presented a more positive and vibrant portrayal of an Arab character.
+In addition, Aladdin (2019) starring Mena Massoud has been described as a more positive and vibrant portrayal of an Arab character.

 Muslims and Arabs are often identified in mainstream Hollywood films in several negative connotations.
 Throughout the history of Hollywood, Arabs have been portrayed in many different racial stereotypes in both Western culture and film.
 Often portrayed as evil people, or rich oil sheikhs, and most infamously, terrorists after the September 11 attacks.
 In most forms of Western media, Arabs are portrayed in a negative light, often in stereotypical roles.
-Two films that have portrayed Arabs as being barbaric are Rules of Engagement (2000) and Death Before Dishonor (1987).
+Two films that have been accused of portraying Arabs as barbaric are Rules of Engagement (2000) and Death Before Dishonor (1987).

-Rules of Engagement (2000):
+Rules of Engagement (2000)

 This film was produced in cooperation with the US Marine Corps and the US Department of Defense.
 During its opening weekend, it reached number one at the box office, and grossed at roughly $15,000,000.
 Early in the movie, American marines defend the US Embassy in Southwest Asia against a crowd of Anti-American protesters who attacked with molotov cocktails and gunfire.
 With no choice, the main character, Colonel Childers, orders his men to open fire on the crowd in order to weed out the snipers hiding amongst them.
 The rest of the movie then focuses on the main character defending himself in court for his actions.
 Hussein Ibish, who is a spokesman for the American-Arab Anti Discrimination Committee, described this film as one of the most racist films that was ever produced about Arabs.
 The film itself received mixed reviews and a lukewarm box office.
-Due to the main plot, Arabic critics accuse the film for being racist towards the Arabs, stating that it is American propaganda.
+Due to the main plot, Arabic critics accused the film of anti-Arab racism, describing it as American propaganda.